menu Home About Us Sponsors Outreach Artists Events Performances Workshops Choreography Submissions

 Sofía Forero

 Sofía Forero is a New York City–based Colombian dancer, choreographer, and educator dedicated to exploring human connection, culture, and storytelling through movement.
-She trained at the Joffrey Ballet School and graduated with Honors from The Ailey School.
-Currently, she is a Senior Dance Artist with Pajarillo Pinta’o Dance Company, Tumbaga Dance Company, Ajkun Ballet Theater, and Accent Dance NYC.
-Throughout her career, she has performed works by Merce Cunningham, Paul Taylor, Alvin Ailey, Rena Butler, Earl Mosley, and Darrel Moultrie, among others.
+Trained at the Joffrey Ballet School and a graduate with Honors from The Ailey School, she currently serves as a Senior Dance Artist with Pajarillo Pinta’o, Tumbaga Dance Company, Ajkun Ballet Theater, and Accent Dance NYC.
+Her performance career includes works by Merce Cunningham, Paul Taylor, Alvin Ailey, Rena Butler, Earl Mosley, and Darrel Moultrie.

 All Rights Reserved | © Amelia Island Dance Festival is a 501(C)(3) Not-For-Profit Organization